rogerclarkmelbourne/Arduino_STM32/STM32F1/libraries/USBComposite/README.md

 ```
 USBHID
 USBMIDI
-USBXBox360
+USBMultiXBox360<n> / USBXBox360 / USBXBox360W<n>
 USBMassStorage
 USBCompositeSerial
+USBMultiSerial<n>
 ```

+**NOTE:** Only one of USBMultiXBox360<n> / USBXBox360 / USBXBox360W<n> can be registered at a time:
+they cannot be composited together.

-To use them, you need to create instances of them.
-Currently, only one instance of each plugin class can be created.
+To use the plugins, you need to create instances of them.
+NOTE: Only one instance of each plugin class can be created.

 If you want to make a simple (non-composite) USB device, you can create an instance of the plugin class